yuangan/EAT_code/README.md

 * 07/09/2023 Released the pre-trained weight and inference code.
 * 21/09/2023 Released the preprocessing code.
 Now, EAT can generate emotional talking-head videos with <strong>any</strong> portrait and driven video.
 * 17/10/2023 Released the evaluation code for the MEAD test results.
 For more information, please refer to [evaluation_eat](https://github.com/yuangan/evaluation_eat).
 * 27/10/2023 Released the **Emotional Adaptation Training** code.
-Thank you for your patience~:tada:
+Thank you for your patience~ :tada:
 * 05/12/2023 Released the LRW test code.
+* 26/12/2023 Released the **A2KP Training** code.
+Thank you for your attention and patience~ :tada:

 # Environment
 If you wish to run only our demo, we recommend trying it out in [Colab](https://colab.research.google.com/drive/133hwDHzsfRYl-nQCUQxJGjcXa5Fae22Z#scrollTo=GWqHlw6kKrbo).
 Please note that our preprocessing and training code should be executed locally, and requires the following environmental configuration: